-And then, are all the parents raising these children, who themselves, have been subjected to traumatic experiences, and are now having to parent, oftentimes without adequate emotional, financial, and societal support.
+And then, there are all the parents raising these children, who themselves, have been subjected to traumatic experiences.
+And now are having to parent, oftentimes without adequate emotional, financial, and societal support.
 Many still carry wounds of their own childhood, introducing an additional burden of generational trauma.

-Add to this, the fact that many parents who are dealing with poverty and discrimination have greatly increased rates of exposure to traumatic events – making them even more at risk – and we can begin to understand how prevalent trauma really is, and why many of us believe that “healing from trauma” should be a top societal priority.
+Add to this the fact that many parents who are dealing with poverty and discrimination have greatly increased rates of exposure to traumatic events.
+This makes them even more at risk.
+And now we can begin to understand how prevalent trauma really is, and why many of us believe that “healing trauma” should be a top societal priority.

 After many years of living uncomfortably – and now relatively comfortably – around trauma, here are my thoughts as to the pieces I think are most important for recovery.

 - Tell your story.
 And make sure the person that hears it knows how to listen.
 Don’t edit yourself or take care of your listener.
 Open up and see what happens.
 For more on how to do this, you can listen to our podcast episode about Hand in Hand’s powerful and effective tool of Listening Partnerships.